tldr-pages/tldr/pages/osx/wwand.md

 # wwand

 > USB WWAN device configuration daemon.
-> This should not be invoked manually.
+> It should not be invoked manually.
 > More information: <https://keith.github.io/xcode-man-pages/wwand.8.html>.

 - Start the daemon: